MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-overview.md

 ## Virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

-Open Data Protocol (OData) entities exposed through API Pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are available as virtual entities in Common Data Service, and therefore also in Power Platform.
-Makers can now build experiences in customer engagement apps with data directly from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] with full CRUD capability and without copying to Common Data Service.
+Open Data Protocol (OData) entities exposed through API Pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are available can be consumed in Common Data Service and virtual entities can be generated.
+Virtual entities in Common Data Service acts as regular entities and therefore also in Power Platform.
+Makers can now build experiences in customer engagement apps with data directly from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] with full CRUD capability and without copying to Common Data Service, and leverage all the logic already residing in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-### Custom APIs
+### Using Custom APIs as basis for Virtual Entities
+Since the integration depends on APIs exposed on [!INCLUDE[prodshort](../developer/includes/prodshort.md)], custom APIs can used for generating virtual entities.